whitestryder-labs/simple-inventory-app/README.md

            - How authentication was handled in the UI:
            - The type of architecture chosen:
     b. *Data Format*: JSON
+       - Example Request/Response:
+         - Request:
+           - HTTP Method: GET
-       - Request: GET /api/inventory-item
+           - Relative URL Path: /api/inventory-item
          - Response:

          ```javascript
          {